 White will send a message that no man or woman is bigger than the brand.

 The question moving forward, is will McGregor allow his ego to keep dragging him into fights he just can’t win?

-Will he do what White asks to make sure he’s back in the UFC’s good graces and fighting in front of million around the world like he belongs?
+Will he do what White asks to make sure he’s back in the UFC’s good graces and back where he belongs, fighting in front of millions around the world?
 Or will egomania reign supreme and keep McGregor heading down a road that likely ends ruinously?

 For his sake, and the sport’s sake, hopefully he comes around.
 UFC is infinitely better when he’s in the fold.
 But if he wants to stay in the spotlight in a sport where it’s bouncing around from star to star constantly, he’ll have to start acting intelligently and not purely egotistically.